timofeyantonenko/devico_test_task/README.md

 2. OpenAI API key [https://platform.openai.com/api-keys]
 3. `make` command (for Linux/Mac users)

+## Assumptions
+1. I assumed that for one route, its' HTML and JSON would fit into models' context window.
+2. I didn't use Langchain etc., to simplify the dependencies of the project.

 ## How to run
 0. Clone the repository:
 ```bash
 git clone git@github.com:timofeyantonenko/devico_test_task.git